-“We got 2kg of wheat flour, 2kg of rice and half litre of edible oil in the morning.
+“We got 2kg of wheat flour, 2kg of rice and half a litre of edible oil in the morning.
 Similarly, few NGO workers also visit us.
 They have provided soap, mask.
 Sometimes they also provide vegetables and other stuff,” she said.

-Story of Geeta (name changed) is no different from what Sangeeta has revealed.
+The story of Geeta (name changed) is no different from what Sangeeta has revealed.
 In Geeta’s case, the problem is more about her children who have stopped going to a nearby school run by an NGO.